illy94/CS252_Project/README.md

 ---

-## Instructions
+## Notes for Developers

+### Local
-- To run the app locally we have to download Node.js
+- to run the app locally we have to download Node.js
 - run node app.js
 - then go to your local browser and use http://localhost:<portnumber> (where <portnumber> is based on what is mentioned in the command line)

+### Online
+- run npm install -g firebase-tools
+- login to firebase with your google account, create a new project
+- run firebase login after and accept the terms

 ---